5 tips for boat show parking (and a bonus tip on parking tickets) | Eye On Annapolis

 5 tips for boat show parking (and a bonus tip on parking tickets)

-Here are 5 tips for convenient parking during the U.S Powerboat Show October 3-6 and the U.S. Sailboat Show October 10-14.
+Here are 5 tips for convenient parking during the U.S. Sailboat Show October 10-14.

 - Navy-Marine Corps Memorial Stadium: Visitors can park at Navy-Marine Corps Memorial Stadium for $10 and take a FREE shuttle downtown EXCEPT on Saturday, Oct.
 5, due to the Navy Football game.
 On that day, Saturday, Oct.
 5, a free Boat Show shuttle will be available from the Anne Arundel County Public Schools/Board of Education parking lot on Riva Road.